3 Tips for Greening Your School from Product Care Recycling!

 Still wondering what you should do for your BC Green Games project?
 There are so many project ideas – do you campaign for forests?
 Or work to clean waterways?
 Maybe you will pick up litter in your schoolyard?
 It can be tough to settle on an idea!

-Enter, ReGeneration – a product stewardship company that believes reducing waste is key to a healthy future.
-Dedicated to making special waste recycling easy for everyone, ReGeneration knows every trick in the book for keeping end-of-life products out of landfills and in the proper recycling programs.
+Product Care Recycling has some ideas.
+Dedicated to making special waste recycling easy for everyone, Product Care Recycling knows every trick in the book for keeping end-of-life products out of landfills and in the proper recycling programs.
 They even have free drop-off locations across the country, inviting people to properly dispose of their lightbulbs, smoke alarms, and old paint.
 It comes as no surprise that they have some great project ideas for BC Green Games, complete with tips on how to get started.

 1. Saving and Conserving Energy